-In this context a significant study has come out in February of 2014 where a metaanalysis of 68 randomized trials was done examining the effects of omega-3 fatty acids on 4601 participants.
 Three groups were the subjects of examination: a group with chronic autoimmune diseases (such as rheumatoid arthritis, lupus, MS, celiac disease etc.), a group with chronic non-autoimmune diseases (like diabetes mellitus, psoriasis, asthma, inflammatory bowel disease etc.) and a group of healthy people.
-Three inflammatory markers were used to measure inflammation, the C-reactive protein (CRP), interleukin 6 (IL-6) and tumor necrosis factor-alpha.
+Physicians used three inflammatory markers to measure inflammation, the C-reactive protein (CRP), interleukin 6 (IL-6) and tumor necrosis factor-alpha.

 The results were that omega-3 fatty acid supplementation lowered CRP and IL-6 markers in all subjects.
 Chronic non-autoimmune disease (diabetes mellitus, psoriasis, inflammatory bowel disorders, asthma, inflammatory bowel disease) responded better to omega-3 supplementation with a greater reduction of IL-6 and tumor necrosis factor-alpha than the autoimmune group.
 The control group also experienced lowering of their markers although they were much lower to start with.
 Contrary to those findings, an obese group with a body mass index of greater than 30.0 showed no change in all three inflammatory markers when omega-3 fish oil capsules had been given.